Parton recombination effect in polarized parton distributions

 and

 Model III. i.e., the recombination partons have same helicity.
 In this case, we have

 and

 One can find the singularities in the recombination equation (6)-(7), which arise from soft initial partons.

+(Such singularities also exist in the derivation of the GLR-MQ equation in [8], where an unusual $i\epsilon$ prescription and the contour deformation of integral are used to avoid the pole.
+However, we can not use similar technique to exclude IR singularity in Eq.
+(6)-(7) in the case $x_1\ne x_2$.
+The reason is that if $x_1$ or $x_2$ in the parton recombination functions is integrated by contour integral, the definition $f_{A_mB_n}(x_1,x_2,Q^2)\sim A_m(x_1)B_n(x_2)$ becomes unreasonable.)

 Since soft partons between the perturbative and nonperturbative parts of a DIS amplitude should be absorbed into the nonperturbative correlation function in the collinear factorization scheme, we further modify the above mentioned correlation models to avoid the contributions from soft initial partons.
 A such correlator between two initial partons with different values of $x$ is used in [11].
 In concrete, we assume that a parton with rapidity $y=\ln(1/x_1)$ combines with an other parton with rapidity $y+\eta=\ln(1/x_2)$, where $x_2=\xi x_1$ and $\xi=e^{-\eta}$, one can generalized the correlation function Eq.
 (2) to

 where $\chi(\vert \eta\vert)$ is a normalized correlator of fusing partons with the rapidity difference $\eta$.
 For example, we can take

 If $a=5$, it implies that $\vert x_2-x_1\vert_{max}=0.0067$.

 In summary, the corrections of parton recombination to the polarized AP evolution equation are derived.
 The relation between spin-dependent and spin-independent recombination functions and corresponding evolution equations are discussed.